Skip to content

 Setting up a React Project

-Since the online template works out of the box, we will focus on the setup for your local machine in this section (recommended).
-In a previous section, you have installed Node and npm.
-The latter enables you to install third-party dependencies (read: libraries/frameworks/etc.) from the command line.
-So open up your command line tool and move to a folder where you want to create your React project.
-As a crash course for navigating on the command line:
+Since the online template works out of the box, we'll focus on setting up Vite on your local machine in this section.
+In a previous section, you installed Node and npm.
+The latter allows you to install third-party dependencies (read: libraries, frameworks, etc.) from the command line.

-• use pwd (Windows: cd) to display the current folder
+• use pwd (on Windows: cd) to display the current folder

-• use ls (Windows: dir) to display all folders and files in the current folder
+• use ls (on Windows: dir) to display all folders and files in the current folder

 • use mkdir <folder_name> to create a folder